OpenFAST/openfast/docs/source/user/hydrodyn/modeling_considerations.rst

 When using either the strip-theory-only or hybrid approaches, filled fluid (flooding or ballasting) may be added to the strip-theory members.
-Also, the hydrostatic restoring matrix must be entered manually for the strip-theory members—see Section 6.8.3 for guidance.
+Also, the hydrostatic restoring matrix must be entered manually for the strip-theory members—see :numref:`hd-modeling-hydrostatic-restoring-strip-theory` for guidance.

 Please note that current-induced water velocity only induces hydrodynamic loads in HydroDyn through the viscous-drag terms (both